CloudEngineHub/SynthMoCap/DATASETS.md

 python download_data.py --dataset body --output-dir YOUR_DATA_DIRECTORY/
 ```

-If you want just a small subset of the data you can add the `--sample` flag.
+If you want just a single identity (500KB) you can add the `--single_id` flag, or for a single chunk (380MB) add `--single_chunk`.
-The total size of the dataset is approximately TODOGB.
+The total size of the dataset is approximately 8GB.

 ### Contents